nietup/grafana-operator/README.md

 This repo provides a fully working local setup for deploying Grafana using the **Grafana Operator** in a **Minikube cluster**

+The [video here](https://youtu.be/8QaTgDvohmo) demonstrates starting this repo 🎬

 ### It includes:

 - ⚙️ Example **Custom Resources**: